 Community-Engaged Learning is a form of experiential education which links academic study to real-world experiences in community settings.
 It fosters civic responsibility by focusing on critical, reflective thinking and an appreciation of larger social issues inherent in a democracy.
 Training, supervision and evaluation are provided by supervisors at community-based organizations, in collaboration with the Montclair State University Center for Community Engagement and its faculty partners.
 Community-Engaged Learning activities enhance academic learning, build maturity and insight, and prepare students for active citizenship and lifelong learning.

 Montclair State University’s Community-Engaged Learning Program (formerly known as the Service-Learning Program) was officially launched in the spring of 1996 as part of the University’s broader commitment to experiential education.
-Each year the Community-Engaged Learning Program program enrolls 300-400 students that it places with 25-30 community-based organizations.
+Each year the Community-Engaged Learning Program enrolls 300-400 students within 25-30 community-based organizations.